i-like-robots/hyperons/README.md

 ### Class components

-When using other frameworks such as React, class components may be used to create components which maintain state or add extra functionality using methods.
-Hyperons renders static HTML so there is no state and there are no component lifecycle methods.
-But if you need to author or render a class component Hyperons does provide a base `Component` which may be extended.
+Class components are usually used to create components which maintain state or add extra functionality using methods.
+Hyperons renders static HTML so there is no state nor component lifecycle methods.
+If you do need to use class components Hyperons does provide a base `Component` class to extend.

 ```jsx
 import { h, Component } from 'hyperons'